psychemedia/classical-roman-and-greek-myths/phaeton.md

 ...

 Her Son was Epaphus, at length believ'd
-The Son of ove, and as a God receiv'd;
+The Son of Jove, and as a God receiv'd;
 With Sacrifice adord, and publick Pray'rs,
 He common Temples with his Mother ſhares.
 Equal in Years and Rival in Renown